THE PHOTO SESSION:

 √ • Please bring a pacifier.
 If you don’t happen to have one, I keep unopened soothies here in the studio.
 Even if you haven’t used one yet, just for the 2 hours that I’m posing him/her usually really helps.

-√ • Keep baby awake for 2 hours before the session starts.
+√ • If baby is over 2 weeks & started having “awake time” – please try to keep baby awake before the session starts.
 This is a VERY important step and may save us loads of time in the studio!

 √ • Make sure baby’s face is clean.
 Don’t worry about flaky skin – it’s a precious newborn detail!